osxmidi/LinVst/README.md

 6: Install Waves Central

+7: The vst 64 bit dll to wrap is WaveShellxxxxxx.dll in ~/.wine/drive_c/Program Files/VSTPlugIns/ (there might be more than one WaveShellxxxxxx.dll depending on additional Waves plugins installs)

 7: A dialog box will popup (asking for a path) the first time a Waves V10 plugin is run, descend into the path by double clicking on (C:) and then double click on Program Files (x86) (or Program Files if Plug-Ins V10 can't be found)